Second presidency of Grover Cleveland: Election of 1892

 After his loss in the 1888 election, Cleveland returned to New York, where he resumed his legal career.
-Cleveland established himself as a contender for the 1892 nomination with his February 1891 "Silver Letter," in which he deplored the rising strength of the Free Silver movement in the Democratic Party.
+Cleveland established himself as a contender for the 1892 nomination with his February 1891 "Silver Letter," in which he deplored the rising strength of the Free silver movement in the Democratic Party.
 Cleveland's chief opponent for the nomination was David B. Hill, now a Senator for New York.
 Hill united the anti-Cleveland elements of the Democratic party—silverites, protectionists, and Tammany Hall—but was unable to create a coalition large enough to deny Cleveland the nomination, and Cleveland was nominated on the first ballot of the convention.
 For vice president, the Democrats chose to balance the ticket with Adlai Stevenson I of Illinois, a silverite.
 Although the Cleveland forces preferred Isaac P. Gray of Indiana for vice president, they accepted the convention favorite.
 As a supporter of greenbacks and Free Silver to inflate the currency and alleviate economic distress in the rural districts, Stevenson balanced the otherwise hard-money, gold-standard ticket headed by Cleveland.
 The Republicans re-nominated President Harrison, making the 1892 election a rematch of the one four years earlier.

 The issue of the tariff worked to the Republicans' advantage in 1888, but the legislative revisions of the past four years had made imported goods so expensive that many voters favored tariff reform and were skeptical of big business.
 Many Westerners, traditionally Republican voters, defected to James Weaver, the candidate of the new Populist Party.
 Weaver promised Free Silver, generous veterans' pensions, and an eight-hour work day.
 At the campaign's end, many Populists and labor supporters endorsed Cleveland after an attempt by the Carnegie Corporation to break the union during the Homestead Strike in Pittsburgh and after a similar conflict between big business and labor at the Tennessee Coal and Iron Co.
 The Tammany Hall Democrats, meanwhile, adhered to the national ticket, allowing a united Democratic Party to carry New York.

-Cleveland won 46% of the popular vote and 62.4% of the electoral vote, becoming the first (and so far only) person to win non-consecutive presidential terms.
+Cleveland won 46% of the popular vote and 62.4% of the electoral vote, becoming the first former president to win another term.
 Harrison won 43% of the popular vote and 32.7% of the electoral vote, while Weaver won 8.5% of the popular vote and the votes of several presidential electors from Western states.
 Cleveland swept the Solid South, won the swing states of New York, New Jersey, Indiana, and Connecticut, and surprised many observers by also taking Illinois, Wisconsin, and Indiana.
 In the concurrent congressional elections, Democrats retained control of the House and won control of the Senate, giving the party unified control of Congress and the presidency for the first time since the Civil War.
 Cleveland's victory made him the second individual to win the popular vote in three presidential elections, alongside Andrew Jackson.